A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra

 Since the suppression of the HMF at low masses is driven by the small-scale damping of the matter power spectrum --- described either by the transfer function in Eq.~\eqref{eq:T_WDM} or by the leading term of Eq.~\eqref{eq:T_DAO} --- we consider a generic power spectrum featuring such a suppression.
 As a concrete example, the linear power spectrum of a WDM model with $m_{\mathrm{WDM}} = 0.25\,\mathrm{keV}$, obtained by applying the transfer function in Eq.~\eqref{eq:T_WDM} to the CDM power spectrum, exhibits the three characteristic asymptotic regimes of damped power spectra \cite{Coles1995,Leo2018}:

 where the small spatial scale behavior is obtained explicitly in \cite{Leo2018}.

-Although the precise slopes and transition scales differ for ETHOS models, the qualitative behavior of the power spectrum at large wavenumbers is similar.
-In both WDM and ETHOS scenarios, the small-scale suppression is governed by a term with the same functional form as the leading contribution in Eq.~\eqref{eq:T_DAO}.
-Consequently, the arguments developed below apply generally to ETHOS models and to WDM models with different particle masses, up to numerical differences.
+Although the precise slopes and transition scales vary among different ETHOS models, their qualitative behavior at large wavenumbers is similar.
+In both WDM and ETHOS models with dark acoustic oscillations (also referred to as DAO), the small-scale suppression is governed by a term with the same functional form as the leading contribution in Eq.~\eqref{eq:T_DAO}.
+Consequently, the arguments developed below apply generally to both WDM and DAO models, regardless of the specific particle mass or ETHOS parameters, with only quantitative differences.